open-telemetry/opentelemetry.io/content/en/docs/faas/lambda-auto-instrument.md

 Change the entry point of your application by setting `AWS_LAMBDA_EXEC_WRAPPER=/opt/otel-handler` for Node.js or Java, and `AWS_LAMBDA_EXEC_WRAPPER=/opt/otel-instrument` for Python.
-These wrapper scripts will invoke your Lambda application with the auto instrumentation package applied.
+These wrapper scripts will invoke your Lambda application with the automatic instrumentation applied.

 ### Add the ARN of Instrumentation Lambda Layer